×

 Disk Space 10.0 GB 30 GB free disk space

 Unfortunately, both software are on the pricier side.
-But if you are a student, consider yourself fortunate as Autodesk offers free licences of its software to students and academicians.
-As Autodesk software, licences for both AutoCAD and Revit come in 3 different options for subscription.
+But if you are a student, consider yourself fortunate, as Autodesk offers free software licenses to students and academicians.
+As Autodesk software, licences for both AutoCAD and Revit come with 3 different subscription options.

 The subscriptions for AutoCAD cost $234 monthly, $1865 annually or $5315 for three years.